CharlieGreenman/webpack-angular1.5-razroo/README.md

 # A very opinionated Gulp front end infrastructure

+##two separate builds##
+There is a default build for development
+There is a production build, that goes into the folder called publish To use is, type gulp publish

 The following are included in this build (gulps equivalent obviously)

 * Watch